hashicorp/packer/website/source/docs/builders/azure.html.md

 -   KeyVault Name: a random 15-character name prefixed with pkrkv.
 -   OS Disk Name: a random 15-character name prefixed with pkros.
 -   Resource Group Name: a random 33-character name prefixed with packer-Resource-Group-.
--   SSH Key Pair: a 2,048-bit asymmetric key pair; can be overriden by the user.
+-   SSH Key Pair: a 2,048-bit asymmetric key pair; can be overridden by the user.

 The default alphabet used for random values is **0123456789bcdfghjklmnpqrstvwxyz**.
 The alphabet was reduced (no vowels) to prevent running afoul of Azure decency controls.